Delta Heat 32-Inch

 Artisan Professional 36-Inch

 Artisan is the 'affordable' line of gas grills from Alfresco.
 In almost every way, this grill is equivalent to the Delta Heat and the Sedona above.
 It is slightly less powerful, but not enough to notice and while about the same price as the Sedona, it is more expensive than the Delta heat.
 The Artisan is a very good choice in this price range (it sells around $3,500USD), but there isn't a lot to make it stand out.
 Of course, like the others, it is part of a large line of outdoor kitchen products.

 Pushing on the high price end of this list is the unique Saber Infrared Gas Grill.
 Constructed entirely (down to the bolts) or 304 stainless steel and boasting an amazing 18,000 BTU dual control side burner, this is truly an innovative product.
-The all infrared power is accomplished by focusing the power of four 8,000 BTU burners at a metal diffuser and inverted U-shape cooking grates.
+The all infrared power is accomplished by focusing the power of three 8,000 BTU burners at a metal diffuser and inverted U-shape cooking grates.
 The fire is completely isolated from the food and the heat that cooks is what radiates from the metal.
 This gas grill is virtually incapable of flare-ups and is practically foolproof.
 Oh, and it also comes standard with a very good rotisserie kit and a thick and durable cover.
 The downside of this technology is that it produces more smoke than other gas grills, and not necessarily the kind of smoke that is going to flavor your food.
 It isn't distasteful, but not a benefit.

 Beefeater Signature Premium 4-Burner